 As you would imagine this decision affected a lot of people and brands including Nike.
 It meant the Air Jordan 9 would never be worn by MJ on the NBA hardwood.
 But he wouldn’t exactly be leaving the Bulls because he signed a deal with the Chicago White Sox which are owned by Bulls owner Jerry Reinsdorf.
 However, MJ may have practiced and was a Spring Training invite but didn’t make it onto the MLB team.

 So he took the assignment to the team’s Double-A affiliate, the Birmingham Barons.
 And that is where MJ’s professional baseball career started.
-He strut onto the field wearing #45, his number from high school, on his back and cleated-versions of the Air Jordan 9 on his feet.
-However the new-found boost of attendance and national attention didn’t help MJ, nor the Barons, that day.
+He strutted onto the field wearing #45, his number from high school, on his back and cleated-versions of the Air Jordan 9 on his feet.
+Unfortunately, the new-found boost of attendance and national attention didn’t help MJ, nor the Barons, that day.
 He would go 0-for-3 and the Barons would go on to lose 10-3.
 Thankfully for basketball, and baseball, fans MJ would return to the NBA after that season.